Aesir-Automation/SnoogensArenaArmsWarrior/README.md

 •	You're about to kill your target, however he just ran over to his CC'd healer?
 No worries, Sweeping Strike gets cancelled.
 **Auto Taunt!**
 •	Target's out of combat?
 No Heroic Throw?
 Well, ya got Taunt!
+**Auto Demon Hunter The Hunt Reaction**
+•	Demon Hunter about to ruin your day with The Hunt?
+No worries, we've got defensives for that.

 ***